hamcrest/PyHamcrest/README.md

 Syntactic sugar
 ===============

-Hamcrest strives to make your tests as readable as possible.
+PyHamcrest strives to make your tests as readable as possible.
 For example, the ``is_`` matcher is a wrapper that doesn't add any extra behavior to the underlying matcher.
 The following assertions are all equivalent::